Cation-DNA outer sphere coordination in DNA polymorphism: Methods

-where K=5~kcal/mol/\AA$^2$.
-The reaction coordinate MGW took values from 8 to 24\AA{} with a step of 1\AA{}.
-The value of MGW in the region of B and C forms (MGW$>$20\AA) corresponds not to the width of the major groove, but rather to the elongation of the duplex along the helix axis, therefore MGW poorly distinguishes between the B and C forms.
+The value of MGW in the region of B and C forms (MGW$>$20\AA) corresponds not to the width of the major groove, but rather to the elongation of the duplex along the helix axis.
+Therefore MGW poorly distinguishes between the B and C forms.
 The further increase in the reaction coordinate leads to conformations of the elongated helix.

-We verified the adequacy of the choice of the reaction coordinate by modeling free DNA oligomers with initial conditions at local minima A and C (MGW=9\AA{} and MGW=23\AA{}, respectively).
+Reaction coordinate MGW took values from 8 to 24\AA{} with a step of 1\AA{}.
 For all the free energy curves, we took as zero the energy at the point 23\AA.
-We stopped calculating the histogram if, during the last 20 ns of the simulation, the free energy curve in the region 8-24\AA{} changed by no more than 0.1 kcal/mol.
-To correctly estimate the free energy using the WHAM, it is necessary to ensure the continuity of the transition along the reaction coordinate.
-Therefore, we did not include in the histograms the parts of the trajectories where the system was not in equilibrium (immediately after turning on the reaction coordinate potential).
+The bin size of the histograms was 0.1\AA{}.
+Doubling the bin size changes the free energies profiles greatly, halving the bin size leaves the profiles practically unchanged.
+We obtained long trajectories in every window to ensure sufficient sampling of solvent and ion configurations near DNA.
+To ensure the continuity of the transition along the reaction coordinate, we did not include in the histograms the parts of the trajectories where the system was not in equilibrium (immediately after turning on the reaction coordinate potential).
 In addition, we excluded the periods with non-canonical duplex conformations (such as 90\textdegree{} bends or base openings).
-If such a conformation stabilized, we repeated the simulation starting from the last checkpoint of the adjacent (along the reaction coordinate) simulation.
-The simulation time for one sample ranged from 75 to 336 ns.

-The helix parameters for some of the studied systems (see Figure~\ref{fig-WHAM-eth-meth}) are summarized in the Table~\ref{table-AC-helix-parameters}.
+If such a conformation stabilized, we repeated the simulation starting from the final state of the adjacent (along the reaction coordinate) simulation.
+We considered the free energy profile converged if adding 20ns to every trajectory (i.e. 17*20=340ns simulation time overall) did not alter the profile in any bin by more than 0.1kcal/mol.
+The relevant parts of individual trajectories used to build histograms for the WHAM equations ranged from 55ns to 715ns, $\sim$3$\mu$s in sum for one profile.
+The histograms were scaled to represent the effective number of uncorrelated configurations estimated according to procedure described in \cite{2007-statistical-inefficiency}.
+The tolerance for the maximal change in the free energy shift of any biased system after WHAM iteration was 10$^{-10}$kcal/mol.